uncbiag/uniGradICON/README.md

 `UniGradICON` is set up to work with [Itk](https://itk.org/) images and transforms.
 So you can easily read and write images and display resulting transformations for example in [3D Slicer](https://www.slicer.org/).

-The result can be viewed in Slicer
+The result can be viewed in 3D Slicer:
 ![result](slicer_output.png?raw=true)